polywrap/documentation/docs/devtools/cli.md

 ```

 ### Example:
-You can be specific your recipe path, for example, with:
+You can be specific in your recipe path, for example, with:
 ```sh
 w3 query ./recipes/e2e.json
 ```